 “She read books as one would breathe air, to fill up and live.” – Annie Dillard

-Thursday 7th March 2019 is World Book Day, an annual celebration of those rather marvellous things we call books.
+Thursday 2nd March 2023 was World Book Day and saw the annual celebration of those rather marvellous things we call books.
 Whether you enjoy a magical adventure with Harry Potter or a flirt with Mills and Boon, have you ever thought about the health benefits of reading – especially in your later years?

 Reading is not only a great pastime, but studies have indicated that there are many reading-related benefits for older adults.
 First and foremost, reading has been shown to improve memory; books exercise your brain by giving you plenty to remember, such as plot and characters, and this is essential in maintaining your short-term recall and retention.
 Here at Unique Senior Care, we are all for this, as a sharp mind plays a big part in helping people to live independently longer!